muhammedahmedd/piperx-sim-pick-place/README.md

 In Isaac Sim, the robot detects a cube with an ArUco tag on it, picks it up, and places it on a table at a target location marked by a second ArUco tag.
 In testing, the average placing error was 6 mm.

-The pick-and-place sequence is defined using a finite state machine (FSM), which moves the robot through the main phases of scanning, picking, lifting, placing, and completing the task in smaller steps.
+The pick-and-place sequence is defined using a finite state machine (FSM), which moves the robot through the main stages of scanning, picking, lifting, placing, and completing the task in smaller steps.

 oveIt 2 is used for motion planning and execution, allowing the robot to plan and execute arm motions to the detected cube pose and target placement pose, while Isaac Sim provides the simulated robot, camera, and the scene.